Kevin O’Connell – Chair of Governors

 Peter Murray founded Ormiston Trust in 1969.
 The trust now supports thousands of young people and their families throughout the UK.
 Ormiston Families has grown to become one of the largest providers of support services to children and families in the East of England.
 Ormiston Academies Trust is now a major multi academy sponsor.
 Peter has knowledge of the voluntary sector, strategic planning and financial management and is Link Governor for Key Stage 3 at Ormiston Sudbury Academy.

 Nicola Discombe has worked in the public sector for 25 years, predominantly in a financial capacity.
 She became Business and Finance Manager for Sudbury Upper School in 2008 and, following the school’s conversion to academy status in 2012, has since become Finance Director.
-Nicola has a daughter in year 13 of the academy and therefore joins the governing body as both a member of staff and as a parent.
-She is proud to support the academy in developing and nurturing its students.
+As someone who has had a child progress through the Academy, she is proud to support the Academy in developing and nurturing its students.